jhtrobinson/GettingAndCleaningData/README.md

 ----------
 The data was processed as follows :
 1. Each dataset was loaded and prepared as follows:
-    a. it was decorated with column names from features.txt.
+    1.1. it was decorated with column names from features.txt.
-    b. the unwanted column names were removed
+    1.2. the unwanted column names were removed
-    c. the column names were processed via some pattern matching to make them more descriptive.
+    1.3. the column names were processed via some pattern matching to make them more descriptive.
-    d. each row was decorated with the activity and subject descriptions
+    1.4. each row was decorated with the activity and subject descriptions
 2. The training and the test observations were merged into a single dataset.
 3. Mean averages were calculated and analysed by Activity description and subject to create a the tidy data set.